István T. Horváth

 István T. Horváth (6 August 1953 – 7 March 2022) was a Hungarian American chemist, working on greener and more sustainable chemistry since its inception.
 In particular, he focuses on homogeneous transition metal catalysis and in situ spectroscopy.
 He was highly involved and very influential in the now enormous field of fluorous solvents and technologies.

 Education

 Horváth obtained his Diploma in Chemical Engineering (1977) and Ph.D. in Chemistry (1979) at Veszprem University in Hungary.

 Career

 Following his PhD, Horváth went on to spend time at Yale University as a Postdoctoral research associate (1982–1984), and as a Scientific Co-worker at ETH Zurich (1984–1987).
 This was followed by a stint at ExxonMobil Corporate Research, Anandale, New Jersey (1987–1998).
-He re-entered academia at the Institute of Chemistry in Eötvös Loránd University, Budapest (1999–2009), but is currently a Chair Professor of Chemistry and the Head of the Department of Biology and Chemistry at the City University of Hong Kong.
+He re-entered academia at the Institute of Chemistry in Eötvös Loránd University, Budapest (1999–2009), and then became a Chair Professor of Chemistry and the Head of the Department of Biology and Chemistry at the City University of Hong Kong.